 Problem Number 2: Credibility

-The second biggest problem with freelance academic writing is credibility, because for the most part you’re ghostwriting.
+The second biggest problem with essay writing jobs is credibility because you’re ghostwriting.

 Problem Number 3: Oversaturation

 They already have all the skills they need to join this niche from day one!
-Freelance academic writers are always wanted.
+Essay writers are always wanted.
 So they apply for some gigs, then BOOM, land their first freelance job, earn money, and the rest is history.
-Academia is the only online writing niche they ever work in.
+Essay writing is the only freelance writing niche you ever work in.

 The problem with this oversaturation is that it drives the value of your work down.
-There are too many academic writers for employers to choose from.
+There are too many writers for employers to choose from.
 When two equally qualified people apply for the same gig, they will pick the cheaper one.
-That’s how you get a PhD writing college papers for a freshman for less than $100/essay.
+That’s how you get someone with a Ph.D. writing college papers for a freshman for less than $100/essay.
 It’s sad but true.

-All these academic writers are making a huge mistake, one I nearly made when I first started freelancing years ago.
-They think that academic writing is all they’re qualified for.
+All these essay writers are making a huge mistake, one I nearly made when I first started freelancing years ago.
+They think that doing peoples’ homework is all they’re qualified for.
 They don’t try breaking out into any of the other writing niches because they assume they don’t have the skills to do it.

 But it’s not true.